Sabatier (crater)

 Sabatier is a small lunar impact crater that is located near the eastern limb of the Moon, at the southwestern fringes of the Mare Marginis.

-It lies in a relatively isolated area, with the nearest named crater being the walled plain Neper to the southeast.
+It lies in a relatively isolated area, with the nearest named crater being the walled plain called Neper to the southeast.
 This is a nearly circular formation, with a low outer rim and a circular floor about half the crater's diameter.